enochlev/PhilipsWizScreenSync/README.md

 ![App screenshot](screenshot.png)

-- The blue square surrounds the `Test` button.
-This button will cause the lights to flicker.
+- **Test Button** - This button will cause the lights to flicker.
 This is useful for identifying which light corresponds to which IP address when you're setting things up.

-- The red square allows you to choose which part of the screen each light should sync with.
+- **Red square Radio Buttons** - allows you to choose which part of the screen each light should sync with.
 You can choose from the following options: "Full", "Left Half", "Right Half", "Top Half", "Bottom Half".

-- The `Run` button at the bottom of the app starts the screen syncing process.
-Once this is clicked, each selected light will start mirroring the colors of its assigned screen area.
-However, please note that this feature is currently a little buggy.
-Once the screen syncing process has been started, you won't be able to minimize the app window.
-We're working on fixing this in future updates!
+- **Run** - run button starts the screen color sync.

+- **Update Frequency** - time to wait between each sync.
+Better performance when it set to 0, but it increases CPU/Network usage

+- **Color Processing Algorithm** - Choice of algorithm to use to process colors.
+   - Median - middle color sort by RGB intensity
+   - LeVibrant - chooses more vibrabt colors.
+Example, light saber swords in a fight scene. *Significantly Better in my opinion*

 ## Installation